wework/wework.github.io/_posts/2015-11-05-add-columns-with-default-values-to-large-tables-in-rails-postgres.markdown

 ### Reason
 - Rails migration tasks are always wrapped in a transaction to allow for rollbacks
-- The column adds AND the row updates are in one gigantic transaction!
+- Adding the new column AND updating the rows are in one gigantic transaction!
 - Transactions guarantee consistency
-- That guarantee results in whole table locking again!
+- That guarantee results in the whole table locking again!

 ### Solution
-- You can disable the transaction handle in Rails migration by calling “disable_ddl_transaction!” in your migration task
+- You can disable the transaction handle in Rails migrations by calling “disable_ddl_transaction!” in your migration task
 - But you have to handle transactions on your own
 - We can then run each step in its own transaction
-- Add our own error handling to rollback operation
+- And add our own error handling to the rollback operation

 ## Attempt #3